MicrosoftDocs/windows-itpro-docs/windows/plan/deploy-windows-10-in-a-school.md

 </tbody>
 </table>

 ### Configure settings by using Group Policy

 Now, you’re ready to configure settings by using Group Policy.
 The steps in this section assume that you have an AD DS infrastructure.
-You will configure the Group Policy settings you select here in the [Select Microsoft-recommended settings](#select-microsoft-recommended-settings) settings.
+You will configure the Group Policy settings you select in the [Select Microsoft-recommended settings](#select-microsoft-recommended-settings) section.

 For more information about Group Policy, see [Group Policy Planning and Deployment Guide](https://technet.microsoft.com/en-us/library/cc754948.aspx).